Dr. Jerome Kassirer M.D. ’50

 Megan Smith ’82

-Named Chief Technology Officer of the United States of America in September 2014.
-Before that, she was Vice President, New Business Development, Google.com; General Manager, Google.org.
-She joined Google in 2003 and has led several of the company's acquisitions, including Keyhole (Google Earth), Where2Tech (Google Maps), and Picasa.
+Founder and current CEO of shift7, Smith was named Chief Technology Officer of the United States of America in September 2014.
+Smith is co-founder of the Malala Fund.
+Before her tenure as CTO of the USA, she was Vice President, New Business Development, Google.com; General Manager, Google.org.
+She joined Google in 2003 and led several of the company's acquisitions, including Keyhole (Google Earth), Where2Tech (Google Maps), and Picasa.
 She also co-led the company's early work with publishers for Google Book Search.
-Previously, Smith was the CEO and, earlier, COO of PlanetOut.
+Previously, Smith was the CEO and COO of PlanetOut.
 Smith holds a bachelor's degree and a master's degree in mechanical engineering from MIT, where she now serves on the board.

 Lisa is the co-owner and Managing Editor of Leapfrog Press.
 She spent ten years as a professor of oceanography at Sea Education Association in Woods Hole, MA before turning to a full-time writing career.
 She is the co-author of the 2008 book, Cretaceous Dawn along with her brother Michael ’85.